This content has been machine translated dynamically.

 Non-suggested Apps: Checks if a device has non-suggested apps, as defined in an App Access policy.

 Out of Compliance Devices: Checks whether a device is out of compliance, based on the Out of Compliance device property.
-That property is usually changed by the automated actions or by a 3rd party leveraging Endpoint Management APIs.
+Automated actions or third parties using Citrix Endpoint Management APIs usually change that property.

 Revoked Status: Checks whether the device certificate was revoked.
 A revoked device cannot re-enroll until it is authorized again.

 Rooted Android and Jailbroken iOS Devices: Checks whether an Android or iOS device is jailbroken.

 Unmanaged Devices: Check whether a device is still in a managed state, controlled by Citrix Endpoint Management.
 For example, a device enrolled in MAM or an unenrolled device is not managed.